KenoLeon/NumeraiKeras/README.md

   [12781e27]: https://keras.io/ "Keras.io"

+## Medium Article :

+  If you are new to the competition and/or want a better explanation of the code see theis companion post:

+  [Practical Keras: Simple regression for the Numerai Tournament ][a0f97d78]

+  [a0f97d78]: https://medium.com/@k3no/practical-keras-59c9d18ef6cf "Medium Article"

 ## Caveat Emptor (Buyer Beware)
 Out of the box this NN/ Model is not very good, you need to tune parameters, add your preferred validation, tweak the model, etc, etc  see the following section...